pingcap/docs-cn/v2.1/reference/tools/data-migration/overview.md

 [Binlog event filtering](/v2.1/reference/tools/data-migration/features/overview.md#binlog-event-filter) is a more fine-grained filtering rule than the black and white lists filtering rule.
 You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to replicate or filter out.

-### Column mapping

-The [column mapping](/v2.1/reference/tools/data-migration/features/overview.md#column-mapping) feature means that the table column value can be modified according to the built-in expression specified by the user, which can be used to resolve the conflicts of the sharding auto-increment primary key IDs.

 ### Sharding support

 DM supports merging the original sharded instances and tables into TiDB, but with [some restrictions](/v2.1/reference/tools/data-migration/features/shard-merge.md#restrictions).